telekom-security/tpotce/README.md

 ## Installation Types

-### **HIVE**
+### Standard / HIVE
-With T-Pot HIVE all services, tools, honeypots, etc. will be installed on to a single host which also serves as a HIVE endpoint.
+With T-Pot Standard / HIVE all services, tools, honeypots, etc. will be installed on to a single host which also serves as a HIVE endpoint.
 Make sure to meet the [system requirements](#system-requirements).
 You can adjust `~/tpotce/docker-compose.yml` to your personal use-case or create your very own configuration using `~/tpotce/compose/customizer.py` for a tailored T-Pot experience to your needs.
 Once the installation is finished you can proceed to [First Start](#first-start).
 <br><br>